codyaj/HomeSecurityRaspPi/README.md

 [![LinkedIn][linkedin-shield]][linkedin-url]
 ## About The Project
 <!-- Add Image of project -->
-As you may have guessed this repo is for the home security systems created using the Raspberry Pi Zero 2 W. The goal for this project is a **full** home automated security system designed by myself which means this project will likely not be completed for a very, _very_ long time.
+As you may have guessed this repo is for the home security systems created using the Raspberry Pi Zero 2 W. The final goal for this project is to have a **full** home automated security system designed by myself.
+The extent I will go to for this home security system will include at the minimum secuity camera(s), indoor motion detectors, magnetic door sensors, and finally to connect everything together, a central station that will be used to disarm the alarm if triggered and call the police in an emergency situation.

+As you may have suspected this is a big project for a full time student and part-time employee and you would be correct.
+With the constraints of time and budget I expect to have this project completed mid 2024.

 ## Getting Started